Web Site of Robert John Morton

 But waves travel.
 And they do so by continually expanding spherically.
 They thus continually become larger and larger, spreading their essence (or energy) ever more thinly.
 In other words, they diverge.
 If the photon be a particle, how does it stop its wave-like essence from diverging?
 What contains it within the microscopic dimensions of a fundamental particle?
 The only kind of container conceivable in this situation would be something like a contour of equilibrium between opposing force fields.
 These fields would have to be of opposite senses and differing degrees of non-linearity.
 This would make the photon particle rather a complex structure.
 This structure would be essentially a self-contained object.
 It would have no inherent motivation to travel at a high constant universal velocity with respect to everything else the way a wave does.

-In the previous article I reviewed lots of weird and wonderful concepts used by science to try to get around this wave/particle paradox.
+Previously, in this essay, I have reviewed lots of weird and wonderful concepts used by science to try to get around this wave/particle paradox.
 I speculated that the photon could be a travelling twist within the fabric of space-time.
 I conceptualized it as a galactic soap bubble, a snake's skin, a travelling microbubble.
 I considered it as being guided by a pilot wave that laid out its path first.
 I suggested it may comprise a primary energy wave and an absorption wave that travelled backwards in both space and time from its destination to meet it.
 I considered chaotic orbits in atoms and even concocted a system of gyroscopic particles that screwed their way through the fabric of space-time.
 I also considered other exotic ideas.
 But each of these ideas had serious flaws.
 Not a single one really hung together.
 In this area, science seems currently to be up a blind alley.

 What We Can Observe